Kumki 2

-Kumki 2 is a 2025 Indian Tamil-language musical adventure children's drama film written and directed by Prabhu Solomon and produced by Pen Studios.
-A standalone sequel to the director's earlier film Kumki (2012), the film stars Mathi (in his debut as lead actor), Arjun Das and Shrita Rao in the lead roles.
+Kumki 2 is a 2025 Indian Tamil-language adventure children's drama film written and directed by Prabhu Solomon and produced by Pen Studios.
+A spiritual successor to the director's Kumki (2012), the film stars Mathi (in his debut as lead actor), Arjun Das and Shrita Rao.

-Kumki 2 was released in theatres on 15 November 2025, a day after Children's Day and received mixed reviews from critics.
+Production for Kumki 2 began in 2017 and was completed in 2018, but the film faced delays.
+It was eventually released in theatres on 15 November 2025, and received mixed reviews from critics.

+Plot

+Bhoomi (Mathi) a rural boy rescues a baby elephant trapped in a ditch. and nurtures it.
+The calf follows him around with devotion, the duo inseparable.
+But at a point the calf goes missing, leaving Bhoomi broken hearted.
+It shifts to five years later where Bhoomi returns home after completing his college studies.
+Learning about an elephant roaming in the forest, he with renewed hope sets out in search of his old companion.
+Its the various challenges Bhoomi faces on his journey.

 Production

-Following the disappointing response to Thodari, Prabhu Solomon chose to finish scripting the sequel to Kumki and registered the title Yaanai for a production for Eros International during the final quarter 2016.
+Following the disappointing response to Thodari (2016), director Prabhu Solomon chose to finish scripting the sequel to his Kumki (2012) and registered the title Yaanai for a production for Eros International during the final quarter 2016.
 The film marks the debut of Mathiyazhagan, N. Lingusamy's nephew.
 In mid-2017, Shivani Rajashekar and Mirnaa (then known as Adhiti Menon) were initially considered to star in the film.
 Arjun Das plays a role with shades of grey.
 Pen India Limited took over as producers and Nivas K. Prasanna was signed as the music composer, before the start of the shoot in August 2017 in Thailand.
 The film was shot in mid-2018 at Shivanasamudra Falls, with the last Tamil film to be shot there being Idhayakkani (1975).
 Production ended in late 2018.
 Dubbing of the film was recorded during and after the COVID-19 pandemic in May 2020.

 Music

+The music was composed by Nivas K. Prasanna in his second collaboration with Prabhu Solomon after Sembi (2022).

 The first single titled "Pothi Pothi" was released on 1 November 2025.
-The second single titled "Hey Kurinjiye" was released on 12 November 2025.
+The second single "Hey Kurinjiye" was released on 12 November 2025.